E137299/5.2-Random-Graphics/README.md

 - **90 Points**: Three cells are filled with random graphics objects.
 - **100 Points**: All four cells are filled with their respective graphics objects, and all randomness behaves correctly.

-This assignment tests your ability to work with the `Random` class, graphical objects, and ensuring elements are drawn within specified bounds.